The Internet is GREAT! It helps us to:

 - If an email or a website says that you've won something, you haven't really!
 They're just trying to get you to click something.
 Delete it or close the window.

 - Remember that once something is posted online or uploaded, it can stay out there even if you delete it.
 People can copy it to their computer, tablet or phone.
-Think before you post or upload anything.
+Think before you post or upload anything - do you really want that comment, video or picture out there forever?

 - Make sure all your passwords are secure and not easy to guess.
 Use some numbers and a mix of upper and lower case letters.